romain420/scala_web_server/README.md

 # scala_web_server
-Develope a plugin for scala API
+Developpe a plugin for scala API